Send a Tweet from your Medium One Account

 Click Save and Activate.

-At 12:00 noon each day, you will receive a tweet to your twitter account (and on your phone if you set it up) with the current weather for Santa Clara, California.
+At noon each day, you will tweet the current weather for Santa Clara, California.